radius-project/design-notes/architecture/2024-09-flux-controller.md

 #### Flux Controller

-> Note: this feature area hasn't been fully designed yet.
-This is a placeholder for the detailed design.
-Let's brainstorm in the design meeting if we have time.
+TODO

 The Radius Flux Controller will be a Kubernetes controller, based on the [Flux source watcher](https://fluxcd.io/flux/gitops-toolkit/source-watcher/) pattern to watch for changes to `.bicep` and `.bicepparam` files in the Flux source controller.
 When a change is detected, the controller will compile the Bicep manifests and create or update `BicepDeployment` resources on the Kubernetes cluster.
 The controller is responsible for compiling Bicep manifests, so it will need to construct a "file system" that the Bicep compiler can use to resolve dependencies.

-We will need to think about how to handle these resources in an async manner, probably using a pattern and control loop similar to the [Flux Kustomize Controller](https://fluxcd.io/flux/components/kustomize/) design.
+if the bicep file was there, and now it's not, delete the exising CRD

 #### Advantages (of each option considered)
 <!--